-A right-wing member of the ALP, Stan Millard was a Leichhardt Municipal Councillor from 1974 until his death in 1983.
+A right-wing member of the ALP, Stanley George Millard (who went by his middle name, George) was a Leichhardt Municipal Councillor from 1974 until his death in 1983.
 Since 1986 the Millard Reserve on the intersection of St Johns and Wentworth Park Roads has borne his name.
 In the same tradition, other Glebe landmarks commemorate Labor aldermen and their relatives: the Ernest Pedersen Steps (earlier known as ‘Monkey Hill’), Foley Rest Park, J V McMahon Reserve, Hilda Booler Kindergarten and the May Pitt and Jean Cawley playgrounds.
 Plus Walsh and Colbourne Avenues and the William Carlton Gardens.

 By 1949 the couple were living with Iris’ parents at 157 Johnston St Annandale.
 (Ernest and Eliza Alice Wright had arrived in Sydney in 1921 as assisted immigrants from Lancashire.)
-By 1958 Stan and Iris had moved from Macquarie Fields to 50 Talfourd St Glebe, and Stan had changed his occupation from shoe repairer to ‘assistant’.
-In 1977 the couple were still at 50 Talfourd St but by 1980 Stan was an ordinance inspector at 1 Lombard St. He was a member of the Municipal Employees’ Union and took an active interest in employee and industrial relations.
+By 1958 George and Iris had moved from Macquarie Fields to 50 Talfourd St Glebe, and George had changed his occupation from shoe repairer to ‘assistant’.
+In 1977 the couple were still at 50 Talfourd St but by 1980 George was an ordinance inspector at 1 Lombard St. He was a member of the Municipal Employees’ Union and took an active interest in employee and industrial relations.

 The first known European occupier of what became the Millard Reserve was carrier James Sumner Drew after his Church Hill lease expired in 1889 and he auctioned off draught horses, drays and carts.
 When Drew moved to Guildford and employment with the Fresh Food and Ice Company, the Glebe block accommodated the stables of carrier and contractor Joseph Field who lived in View House Darghan St, and carrier Thomas Joseph Long who lived with his wife Elsie Minnie at 18 Bellevue St. Most of the Wentworth Park Rd stretch from St Johns Rd to Bridge Rd was occupied by stables, quarrying and the premises of the Sydney Lead Works and the NSW Magic Soap Company.